Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Experimental Analysis

 To further analyze the performance of \raisebox{-0.19\height}{ }, we also introduce the following oracle variants: (i) \textit{IndicPhotoOCR (+Oracle TD)}: Uses ground-truth text detection. (ii) \textit{IndicPhotoOCR (+Oracle TD + Oracle SI)}: Uses ground-truth text detection and script identification.
 These variants help estimate the upper bound on performance in scenarios where text detection or both text detection and script identification are solved reliably.

-Comparison with the aforementioned competitive baselines is presented in Table~\ref{tab:end2end} and Table~\ref{tab:end2end_prf} using WRR/CRR-based metric and Precision-Recall-based metric, respectively.
+Comparison with the aforementioned competitive baselines is presented in Table~\ref{tab:end2end} and Table~\ref{tab:end2end_prf} using WRR,CRR and Precision/Recall and F1 score.
 We observe that \raisebox{-0.19\height}{ } consistently outperforms all existing open-source models across all the evaluated languages.
 Remarkably, it also surpasses the popular commercial vision-language model GPT-4, which may not be optimized for Indian scripts.
 However, our approach still lags behind Google OCR in some cases, highlighting a performance gap that we aim to address in future work.
 Encouragingly, the variant IndicPhotoOCR (+oracle TD + SI) achieves results that are competitive, infact 30\% (WRR) superior to Google OCR on an absolute scale on average, indicating the potential of our pipeline with improved text detection and script identification.
 In Table~\ref{tab:end2end_prf}, on P/R/F metric, \raisebox{-0.19\height}{ } significantly surpasses other open-source baselines.
 The proposed baseline also not significantly behind the commercial state-of-the-art Google OCR.
 In fact, when combined with oracle text detection and oracle script identification, our baseline can significantly outperform Google OCR, highlighting its potential for further improvement.

 A somewhat surprising observation is the noticeable performance drop for English in the end-to-end setting.
 Although the proposed baseline achieves a cropped word recognition accuracy of 92\%, its end-to-end performance declines sharply.
 This drop is primarily attributable to script identification and text detection errors introduced in the full pipeline.
 Notably, this pattern is also reflected in commercial OCR systems such as Google’s OCR.